ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 password: eb09c9ac
 ```

 We can't connect to that URL.
-Because, our machine isn't recognize that host.
+Because, our machine does not recognize that host.
 We should edit **/etc/hosts** file and we should append ```10.10.10.133    onetwoseven.htb``` to bottom of this file.

 ```
 127.0.0.1	localhost
 10.10.10.133	onetwoseven.htb
 ```

-Then, we are visiting **http://onetwoseven.htb/~ots-wOWM5YWM** again.
+Then, we visit **http://onetwoseven.htb/~ots-wOWM5YWM** again.
 There is a blank page with a background image.
 So, let's think about what does that app do.
-It is creating personal web pages and serving them.
+It creates personal web pages and serving them.
 We can probably upload our personal files with **sftp** access with given credentials.
 Time to connect that app via **sftp**:

 ```sftp ots-wOWM5YWM@10.10.10.133```